mailsg/React-Capstone-Metrics-Webapp/README.md

 # 📖 Metrics Webapp <a name="about-project"></a>

-**Metrics Webapp** is a mobile web application to check a list of metrics (numeric values) making use of React and Redux.
+**Metrics Webapp** is a mobile web application to check a list of metrics making use of React and Redux.

 ## 🛠 Built With <a name="built-with"></a>